CoMakery/solana-security-token/README.md

 If there is a regulatory issue with the token, all transfers may be paused by the Transfer Admin calling `pause()`.
 During normal functioning of the contract `pause()` should never need to be called.

-*Note*: This `pause()` mechanism has been implemented into the `TransferRestrictions` program but **not** the `Dividends` contract.
-As pauses are intended for emergency situations; and dividends, once funded, belong fully to the recipient (even if locked), the pause mechanism has been excluded so as to prevent potential pause abuse from circumventing rightful dividends distributions.
+The `pause()` mechanism has been implemented into the `TransferRestrictions` program.

 ## Law Enforcement Recovery of Stolen Assets

-In the case of stolen assets with sufficient legal reason to be returned to their owner, the issuer can call `freeze()` (Wallets Admin, Transfer Admin), `burnSecurities()`, and `mintSecurities()` (Reserve Admin) to transfer the assets to the appropriate account.
+In the case of stolen assets with sufficient legal reason to be returned to their owner, the issuer can call `freezeWallet()` (Wallets Admin, Transfer Admin), `burnSecurities()`, and `mintSecurities()` (Reserve Admin) to transfer the assets to the appropriate account.

 Although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain security token projects.

 ## Asset Recovery In The Case of Lost Keys

-In the case of lost keys with sufficient legal reason to be returned to their owner, the issuer can call `freeze()`, `burnSecurities()`, and `mintSecurities()` to transfer the assets to the appropriate account.
+In the case of lost keys with sufficient legal reason to be returned to their owner, the issuer can call `freezeWallet()`, `burnSecurities()`, and `mintSecurities()` to transfer the assets to the appropriate account.
 This opens the issuer up to potential cases of fraud.
 Handle with care.

 Once again, although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain security token projects.

 # Access Control

-Access Control Program implements roles `initializeWalletRole`, `updateWalletRole` and ownership under admin security token functions: `mintSecurities`, `burnSecurities`, `freeze`, `forceTransferbetween`.
+Access Control Program implements roles `initializeWalletRole`, `updateWalletRole` and ownership under admin security token functions: `mintSecurities`, `burnSecurities`, `freezeWallet`, `thawWallet`, `forceTransferbetween`.
 This is similar to the linux file permission bitmask exposed in the `chmod` command line function.

 Our implementation uses binary bitmask determine the access control roles for an address.
 This optimizes the compute units usage and the size of the smart contract code itself.